logux/docs/3-concepts/7-subprotocol.md

 )
 ```

-If server doesn’t support client’s subprotocol it will refuse the connection and client will show “Please reload page” warning to the user.
+If the server doesn’t support the client’s subprotocol, it will refuse the connection and client will show “Please reload page” warning to the user.

 On the server you can have different logic for different clients: